The A-Team season 5

 The fifth and final season of the action-adventure television series The A-Team premiered in the United States on NBC on September 26, 1986, and concluded on March 8, 1987, consisting of 13 episodes.
 Robert Vaughn and Eddie Velez joined the cast in this season.
-At the beginning of this season, a remixed version of The A-Team theme song was introduced.
+At the beginning of this season, a remixed version of The A-Team theme tune was introduced.

 Opening credits

-The opening credits were changed in this season, which consisted of scenes taken from "Dishpan Man", "Trial by Fire", "Firing Line", Season 3's "Timber", Season 4's feature length two part episode "Judgment Day", "The Sound of Thunder", and Season 5's "Quarterback Sneak".
+The opening credits were changed in this season, which consisted of scenes taken from "Dishpan Man", "Trial by Fire", "Firing Line", Season 3's "Timber", Season 4's feature length two-part episode "Judgment Day", "The Sound of Thunder", and Season 5's "Quarterback Sneak".